Care is as critical an issue in America today as WWII was in 1941.

 How can we design for anyone’s prosperity if they’re not part the process?

-That is no vision of a distant millennium.
+“That is no vision of a distant millennium.

-It is a definite basis for a kind of world attainable [as soon as we decide].
+It is a definite basis for a kind of world attainable [as soon as we decide].”

-(The italicized text is quoting Roosevelt.)
+(The quoted text is Roosevelt.)

-Four Care Facts was brought to you by Dr. Mary-Elizabeth Harmon, scientist turned storyteller, caregiver & founder of Village Company 360.
+“Four Care Facts” was brought to you by Dr. Mary-Elizabeth Harmon, scientist turned storyteller, caregiver and founder of Village Company 360.

 References: